Mean Absolute Deviation (MAD) - Meaning & How To Find It

 Mean absolute deviation (MAD) is a measure of the average absolute distance between each data value and the mean of a data set.
 Similar to standard deviation, MAD is a parameter or statistic that measures the spread, or variation, in your data.

-To calculate MAD, we measure the absolute distance between each data point and the mean.
-Then, take the average of those distances.
-The formula for MAD is then:
+To calculate MAD, we measure the absolute distance (or absolute deviation) between each data point and the mean.
+We then take the average of those distances.
+This average distance is what we call the mean absolute deviation.

 Σ is known as Sigma and means to sum up